History of the English and British line of succession: Stephen

 The succession to Stephen was altered by the death of his son Eustace, whom he wished to have crowned king during his own lifetime (in imitation of the Capetian monarchy).
 Though Stephen still had a son, William, the boy was still young and unprepared to challenge Matilda's son, Henry of Anjou for the throne.

 Under the terms of the Treaty of Wallingford that ended the Anarchy, Stephen agreed to make Henry his successor.
 Thus, on the day of Stephen's death, 25 October 1154, Henry became King Henry II.

 Henry II

 The succession to Henry II was altered by the death of his son, Henry the Young King, who was crowned king while his father still lived.
-Henry II had wished to divide his lands among his children upon his death, but was forced to sign the unfavorable treaty of Azay-le-Rideau on 4 July 1189 (two days before his death) with the king of France and his rebellious sons, by which he recognized his eldest son Richard as sole heir.
+Henry II had wished to divide his lands among his children upon his death, but was forced to sign the unfavorable treaty of Azay-le-Rideau on 4 July 1189 (two days before his death) with the king of France and his rebellious sons, by which he recognised his eldest son Richard as sole heir.

 On the day of Henry II's death, 6 July 1189, the throne passed to his eldest living son: Richard I.